 Static Analysis

+LIBRA attempts to make static analysis as easy and automated as possible; in most cases, you should not have to do anything to get analysis working other than to enable it via LIBRA_ANALYSIS.
 LIBRA attempts to detect the languages enabled for your cmake project, and sets the source files to pass to the analysis targets appropriately.
 This allows for inclusion of analysis tools which could be C/C++ only, and have them not cause errors when used of a project of an incompatible type.
 You should never have to set LIBRA_ANALYSIS_LANGUAGE directly to avoid warnings/errors.

 LIBRA supports the following analysis tools; more may be added in the future: